Date of Award

 Recommendations for future studies include examining the influence of systemic change elements on school performance indicators like graduation rates and attendance.
 Can the elements of systemic change reduce disciplinary incidents in a school setting?
 Are systemic change elements valued differently based upon the position or experience level of the administrator or teacher?
 Does systemic change theory influence policy and hiring practices?
 Are schools better at developing resiliency and versatility throughout the organization as a result of the five systemic change elements?

 Minnick, Michael A., "A Case Study of Systemic Change from Failure to Success in Select Pennsylvania Schools" (2016).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1405.